Deploy Lambda functions with container images

 ---|---|---|

 Edit the Dockerfile. | The Dockerfile should be located in the top-level directory where you're developing the application.
-The Python code should be in the When you create the image, use the official Lambda supported images.
-Otherwise, a bootstrap error will occur, making the packing process more difficult.
-For details, see the Additional information section. | Developer |
+The Python code should be in the When you create the image, use the official Lambda supported images For details, see the Additional information section. | Developer |

-Create a repo in Amazon ECR. | Create a container repository in Amazon ECR.
-In the following example command, the name of repository created is
+Create a repository in Amazon ECR. | Create a container repository in Amazon ECR.
+In the following example command, the name of the repository created is

 Push the image to Amazon ECR. | You can use CodeBuild to perform the image-build process.
 CodeBuild needs permission to interact with Amazon ECR and to work with S3.
 As part of the process, the Docker image is built and pushed to the Amazon ECR registry.
 For details on the template and the code, see the Additional information section. | Developer |

 Verify that the image is in the repository. | To verify that the image is in the repository, on the Amazon ECR console, choose Repositories.
-The image should be listed, with tags and with the results of a vulnerability scan report if that feature was turned on in the Amazon ECR settings. | Developer |
+The image should be listed, with tags and with the results of a vulnerability scan report if that feature was turned on in the Amazon ECR settings.
+For more information, see the AWS documentation. | Developer |

 Task | Description | Skills required |